Why Banks Make It So Hard to Get Those New Account Bonuses

-The other day I was scouting out new bank account promotions and I came across this deal from Capital One 360.
-Getting a $500 bonus sounded pretty sweet… until I read the fine print.
-To qualify for the bonus, I’d need to deposit at least $50,000 in my new account.
+The other day I was scouting out new bank account promotions and I came across a bank deal.
+Getting a $500 bonus sounded pretty sweet... until I read the fine print.
+To qualify for the bonus, I'd need to deposit at least $50,000 in my new account.
 That made me wonder: why are the minimums so high to begin with?
 Are bank deals always too good to be true?
-To shed some light on the subject, I’m breaking down the most common arguments banks use to justify a big initial deposit.
+To shed some light on the subject, I'm breaking down the most common arguments banks use to justify a big initial deposit.

 It's easier to screen out risky customers